Chime Online Checking & Savings Review for 2023

-How does Chime stack up against other banks, and what are the pros and cons of opening a checking or savings account with Chime?
+How does Chime stack up against other banks?
 Read on to see how Chime’s checking and savings accounts compare to the offerings from other online banks and learn more about Chime’s features and pros and cons.

 Chime Top Features and Benefits

-Although it’s often called a “neobank” or a “challenger bank,” Chime is more a technology company than a financial institution.
-Here are headline features for Chime’s checking and savings accounts, which are referred to as spending accounts by Chime.
+Although it’s often called a neobank or a challenger bank, Chime is more a technology company than a financial institution.
+Here are some of the top features of Chime’s checking and savings accounts, which are referred to as spending accounts by Chime.

-Compare rates and features of some of the best savings accounts to see how Chime’s savings stacks up:
+Compare fees and features of some of the best checking accounts to see how Chime stacks up:

 Compare Chime to Other Online Banks